-We continue our series of articles about Andalusia in the south of Spain and today we propose you a post specially dedicated to the magnificent Nerja caves.
-Located at about fifty kilometers east of Malaga, they have become a must-see in the region.
+We continue our series of articles about Andalusia in the south of Spain and today we share with you a post specially dedicated to the magnificent Nerja caves.
+Located about fifty kilometers east of Malaga (in the beautiful La Axarquia region), they have become a must-see in the region.

 - Presentation of the Nerja caves

 - Visit the incredible Nerja caves

 - Useful information to prepare your visit to the Nerja caves